Development Best Practices

 - Do test your code under real usage conditions, with real world data sets.
 You might be surprised at what you find.

 You can see in your root a general media folder to hold all assets.

-What this means in real terms is that when in your xml install manifest, if you put files insite a <media> tag instead of a <files> tag then they will be sent to the JPATH_ROOT/media folder.
-If you give it <media destination="com_foo"> then it will put the files in JPATH_ROOT/media/com_foo
+What this means in real terms is that when in your XML install manifest, if you put files inside a <media> tag instead of a <files> tag then they will be sent to the JPATH_ROOT/media folder.
+If you give it <media destination="com_foo"> then it will put the files in JPATH_ROOT/media/com_foo.

-In some cases you have a component, we'll say com_foo, and then you have a few modules that go along with com_foo... for sake of the example we'll call them mod_foo_1, mod_foo_2 and mod_foo_3.
+In some cases you have a component, we'll say com_foo, and then you have a few modules that go along with com_foo.
+For the sake of the example, we'll call them mod_foo_1, mod_foo_2 and mod_foo_3.
 There is no reason to package media elements for the three modules if they are all the same and they depend upon the component anyway.
 The best and most logical way to do things is to put them all in a central place that is namespaced appropriately.